Informed Dynamic Scheduling for QLDPC Codes: Introduction

-To tackle the obstacle for QLDPC codes, we propose two strategies: 1) Design an edge pool providing diverse edges to enhance the chance of updating edges outside the greedy group or trapping set.
-2) Predict an error position by using the given syndrome information and reduce the impact of this associated error.
+To address these challenges for QLDPC codes, we propose two heuristic strategies: 1) Design an edge pool providing diverse edges to enhance the chance of updating edges outside the greedy group or trapping set.
+2) Predict and reduce an error position by using the given syndrome information.
 Based on these strategies, we propose a new sRBP equipped with a predict-and-reduce-error mechanism (PRE-sRBP).
-The edge pool design in PRE-sRBP can provide abundant different edges each time.
-The assistance of the estimated support sequence can further mitigate the impact of the trapping set.
-Simulation results show that for bicycle codes \cite{SparseGraph}, the elaborately designed edge pool for an sRBP-based decoder can not only yield better error-rate performance but also provide a faster convergence rate than sLBP.
-For those codes with many quantum trapping sets, such as hypergraph-product (HP) code \cite{HGP}, simulation results show that an intense mechanism, such as the predict-and-reduce-error mechanism, is needed in order to improve the performance.
-As a result, the proposed PRE-sRBP can achieve superior error-rate performance and comparable complexity to other sRBP-based decoders on different QLDPC codes.
-For example, the proposed PRE-sRBP can provide an improvement over one order of magnitude compared to other sRBP-based decoders on a $[[400,16,6]]$ HP code.
+In PRE-sRBP, the edge-pool design provides abundant different candidate edges at each update step, while the estimated support sequence further mitigates the impact of trapping sets.
+Although PRE-sRBP is a heuristic decoding strategy without formal convergence guarantees, it demonstrates promising performance in simulations.
+For bicycle codes, the first QLDPC codes presented in \cite{SparseGraph}, an elaborately designed edge pool for an sRBP-based decoder enables the sRBP-based decoder to achieve both improved error-rate performance and faster convergence compared to sLBP.
+For codes containing a large number of quantum trapping sets, such as hypergraph-product (HP) code \cite{HGP}, a more aggressive PRE mechanism is employed to further enhance decoding performance.
+As a result, the proposed PRE-sRBP can achieve a superior error-rate performance with comparable complexity among the considered sRBP-based decoders across different QLDPC codes.
+For example, PRE-sRBP can provide an improvement of more than one order of magnitude compared to other sRBP-based decoders on a $[[400,16,6]]$ HP code.

 The remainder of this paper is organized as follows.
 In Section \ref{PRE}, we introduce quantum error correction codes and the sBP.
 The impact of cycles and quantum trapping sets are also introduced.
-In Section \ref{SBIDS}, we present several syndrome-based IDS algorithms based on sRBP using the concept of the edge pool and then describe the challenges and the design strategies for sRBP on QLDPC codes.
+In Section \ref{SBIDS}, we present several syndrome-based IDS algorithms based on sRBP using the concept of the edge pool.
+The challenges of using sRBP on QLDPC codes are discussed in Section \ref{issue}, including the details of the greedy group.
 In Section \ref{CANDI}, based on these design strategies, the proposed PRE-sRBP is introduced.
 Section \ref{EXP} shows the simulation results and a complexity analysis.
-Finally, a conclusion is provided in Section \ref{CONCLU}.
+Finally, Section \ref{CONCLU} provides conclusions and outlines future work.